aylvisaker/MC-MATH152-SP17/_posts/2016-1-14-syllabus.md

 * Textbook : PreCalculus by Faires and DeFranza (5th edition)

 # Course Schedule / Content
 A detailed schedule can be found on the course webpage.
 This will be kept up to date as the semester progresses.
-We have a total of 69 class days scheduled.
+We have a total of 55 class days scheduled (not including labs).
 Of those, 9 have been allotted for exams.
-We will require at least 47 days for class discussions.
-This leaves 13 flex days.
+We will require at least 36 days for class discussions.
+This leaves 14 flex days (a little bit less than one per week).
 Flex days can be used at any time for any reason as long as it is approved by a simple majority of students who are present.
 You may want to use one for a review day before an exam, or to spend some extra time discussing a particularly difficult section in the book.

+* Chapter 5 : Integrals
+* Chapter 6 : Applications of Integration
-* Chapter 1 : Algebra review and introduction to functions
+* Chapter 7 : Techniques of Integration
-* Chapter 2 : Combining functions with operations
+* Chapter 8 : Further Applications of Integration
-* Chapter 3 : Algebraic functions
+* Chapter 9 : Differential Equations
-* Chapter 4 : Trigonometric and inverse trigonometric functions
+* Chapter 10 : Parametric Equations and Polar Coordinates
-* Chapter 5 : Exponential and logarithmic functions
+* Chapter 11 : Infinite Sequences and Series

 # Resources
 * Instructor office hours : MF 11:00, TW 2:00, R 12:00 in CSB 348